KhangTranMinh/KSurvey/README.md

 2. Data

     - This module contains Repository implementations
-    - This module contains Android components (such as Network, Data Soures..) that can be used in Repository implementation
+    - This module contains Android components (such as Network, Data Sources..) that can be used in Repository implementation

 3. Presentation